Polish–Soviet War: Before the battle

-Leon Trotsky interpreted Stalin's actions as insubordination, but the historian Richard Pipes asserts that Stalin "almost certainly acted on Lenin's orders" in not moving the forces toward Warsaw.
+Trotsky interpreted Stalin's actions as insubordination, but the historian Richard Pipes asserts that Stalin "almost certainly acted on Lenin's orders" in not moving the forces toward Warsaw.
 According to Stalin's biographer Duraczyński, Stalin, despite his devotion to Lenin, displayed a great deal of initiative and boldness.
 Unlike other Soviet officials, including Lenin, he had not become euphoric about the Soviet victories.
 However, he insisted on the exceptional importance of the activities of the Southwestern Front, which turned out to be costly for the Soviets.

 Stalin may have been motivated by the letter Lenin wrote to him on 23 July.
 Regarding the defeat of the Polish armies as already practically accomplished, the Soviet leader suggested a redirection of main Soviet efforts toward the south-west, into Romania, Hungary, Austria, and ultimately Italy.
-Stalin agreed and he saw the conquest of Lviv on the way as fitting well with the overall scheme.
+Stalin agreed and he saw the conquest of Lwów on the way as fitting well with the overall scheme.

+Tukhachevsky later blamed Stalin for his defeat at the Battle of Warsaw.

 Piłsudski had his counteroffensive plan figured by 6 August.
 He resolved to reinforce the Warsaw and Modlin region, tie-up the Soviet assault forces there, and then use the divisions taken from the front and others in a risky maneuver of attacking the rear of Tukhachevsky's forces from the Wieprz River area.
 The Soviets found a copy of Piłsudski's order, but Tukhachevsky thought it to be a hoax.
 In the final parade Piłsudski received before the attack, about half of his worn out and undersupplied soldiers marched barefoot.